teambit/docs/docs/getting-started/workspace-ui.md

 bit start
 ```

-This will open-up your browser on [localhost:3000](http://localhost:3000), or any other available port, and display your workspace and [tracked (added) components](/getting-started/adding-components).
+This will open-up your browser on [localhost:3000](http://localhost:3000), or any other available port, and display your workspace with your components.

 :::note Building the UI